augustsletto/YumYard/README.md

 Whether you're a food lover, a restaurant owner, or someone looking to explore career opportunities, Yum is the place for you.
 Dive into a world of culinary delights and seamless ordering today.
 Let's make every meal memorable.

-For more information, visit our website [Insert Website URL here] or contact us through our online form for any inquiries.
+For more information, visit our website (https://yumyard-c6b5e0b36994.herokuapp.com/) or contact us through our online form for any inquiries.

 ---